gordonjun2/my-cosmos-projects/README.md

         -package testutil \
         -destination=x/<chain name>/testutil/expected_keepers_mocks.go
     ```
+- To use Go relayer, see [Go Relayer](https://ida.interchain.io/hands-on-exercise/5-ibc-adv/1-go-relayer.html).
+- To use Hermes relayer, see [Hermes Relayer](https://ida.interchain.io/hands-on-exercise/5-ibc-adv/2-hermes-relayer.html).

 ## Tips
 - If project's binary cannot be called after using ```ignite chain serve``` in the ignite project folder, it may be because the *GOPATH* is not set.
 Ensure that *PATH* contains *GOPATH* by appending the following to your profile, bashrc, zshrc or equivalent: